 In part to attempt to satisfy the conditions necessary for us to use our Internet technology platform to enroll individuals into qualified health plans as a health insurance agent, and assist individuals in applying for subsidies through government-run health insurance exchanges, we have incurred increased operating expenses and expect to continue to do so.
 These past and expected increased operating expenses may not result in increased revenue for a number of reasons both within and outside of our control.
 If our revenue does not increase to offset these expected increases in costs and operating expenses, our financial condition and results of operations could be negatively affected.
-Further, if we are not successful in leveraging our call center and technology to enroll subsidy-eligible individuals through the FFM or other state health insurance exchanges, if we do not successfully adopt solutions that enable online enrollment through government-run health insurance exchanges in an ecommerce friendly experience, or if either we or the government-run exchanges experience technical or other problems in connection with the enrollment of individuals in qualified health plans, we may lose existing members and new members or may not receive commissions for the plans that we sell through the government-run exchanges, which would harm our business, operating results and financial condition.
+Further, if we are not successful in leveraging our call center and technology to enroll subsidy-eligible individuals through the FFM or other state health insurance exchanges, if we do not successfully adopt solutions that enable online enrollment through government-run health insurance exchanges in an ecommerce friendly experience, or if either we or the government-run exchanges experience technical or other problems in connection with the enrollment of individuals in qualified health plans, we may lose existing members and new members or may not receive commissions for the plans that we sell through the government-run exchanges.
+In addition, instability or changes to either the FFM website, particularly the portions used by agents and brokers, or other FFM operations relating to agent and broker assisted enrollment in qualified health plans would negatively impact our ability to retain existing members and add new members.
+A negative impact to our ability to retain existing members and add new members, would harm our business, operating results and financial condition.